jrevcimen/Skyblock-Ratting/README.md

 This is a Hypixel skyblock ratter mod for 1.8.9 and it helps you with ratting people and logging in to their account.

 Social :
-If you have any problems message The 6 Bald Guy#3942 on discord for help.
+If you want to use the mod message The 6 Bald Guy#3942 on discord for help.

 COMMANDS :